Jacksonville Armada FC: Launch in North American Soccer League

+Fall to amateur and hiatus

 After recording its best season to date in professional soccer during the 2017 season, finishing fifth overall in the NASL while just falling short of a playoff berth, the league lost its Division II sanctioning for the upcoming 2018 season.
 While the league entered into legal proceeding against the United States Soccer Federation, Armada announced it would field a team in the National Premier Soccer League, an amateur league commonly referred to as part of fourth tier of American soccer, while still retaining membership in the NASL.
 This team retains the Armada name and replaced the organization's Under-23 team in the NPSL, while merging both sides' rosters.

 The Armada clinched its first ever playoff appearance by finishing second overall in the Sunshine Conference, and won its first playoff game against Miami United FC, 4–1, on July 11, 2018.
 The team later fell to fellow NASL side Miami FC 2 in the conference final, 3–1.

 On October 31, 2018, club president Nathan Walter announced that Jacksonville Armada would play in the NPSL in 2019.
 However on December 10, Walter announced that the team's U-23 side would compete in the 2019 NPSL season as the organization's focus shifted to player development.
 In the meantime the first team would continue to explore options for a return to competition in 2020.

 In November 2019, the organization announced that it proposed an agreement to take over land in downtown Jacksonville for a new stadium.
 The first team will remain off the field for 2020 while the U-23 side announced a move to the brand new "Gulf Coast Conference" in the NPSL.